A guide to ex gratia payments

 So how much should you ask for if you are negotiating an ex gratia payment?

-As a starting point, you might want to consider covering your losses or a missed opportunity cost.
+As a starting point, you might want to consider covering your losses or a missed opportunity cost, depending on your situation.

 Your losses could be payments you would have been paid right up to the point of negotiation; or

 Payments lost up to the negotiation date and the time it will take you to find a similar opportunity.

 A classic example is a worker that has been dismissed from an employer and is considering unfair dismissal action.

 As an ex gratia payment, the employee could seek an ex gratia payment for the time they have been out of work and even the time it will take them to find another job.